Behavioral addiction: Gambling addiction

 Problem gambling, ludopathy or ludomania is repetitive gambling behavior despite harm and negative consequences.
 Problem gambling may be diagnosed as a mental disorder according to DSM-5 if certain diagnostic criteria are met.
 Pathological gambling is a common disorder associated with social and family costs.
 Estimates suggest the affected global population is between 0.1% and 6%.

 The DSM-5 has re-classified the condition as an addictive disorder, with those affected exhibiting many similarities to those with substance addictions.
 The term gambling addiction has long been used in the recovery movement.
 Pathological gambling was long considered by the American Psychiatric Association to be an impulse-control disorder rather than an addiction.
 However, data suggests a closer relationship between pathological gambling and substance use disorders than exists between PG and obsessive–compulsive disorder, mainly because the behaviors in problem gambling and most primary substance use disorders (i.e., those not resulting from a desire to "self-medicate" for another condition such as depression) seek to activate the brain's reward mechanisms, while the behaviors characterizing obsessive-compulsive disorder are prompted by overactive and misplaced signals from the brain's fear mechanisms.

 Problem gambling is an addictive behavior with a high comorbidity with alcohol problems.

-A common tendency shared by people who have a gambling addiction is impulsivity.
+Internet addiction

+Internet addiction has also been suggested to have negative effects and lead to harmful behavior in circumstances in which overuse or misuse of technology is present.
+In terms of stability and change regarding internet addiction, the relationship between psychological well-being and internet use has been suggested to change over time depending on age.
+Internet addiction rates have also been on the rise, becoming a public health concern among young adults, specifically in association with mental health disturbances in college students.

+Research has additionally categorized patterns of internet addiction as general or more specific in terms of internet applications, suggesting that certain applications may be predictors of internet addiction.

+Sexual addiction

+Some research has discussed the term of “internet sex addiction” as a way to define a medium of expression in which anonymity and disinhibition increase excessive participation in online sexual behaviors, though there is not much data to back this claim it is still believed that such a condition does exists and needs further study.

+Further perspectives on sex addiction have suggested that it is a social construction which only becomes harmful when it is perceived and defined as a problem of sexual ambivalence, this implies that it should not be classified as a medical disorder.